cyanogilvie/reuri/doc/reuri.md

 :   The requested *part* is not defined in the supplied URI value, and no default was provided.

 **REURI** **PARAM_NOT_SET** *param*
-:   The requested *param* is not defined in the query part of the supplied URI value, and no default
+:   The requested *param* is not defined in the query part of the supplied URI value,
-    was provided.
+    and no default was provided.

 **REURI** **BAD_OFFSET** *param* *offset*
 :   The specified *offset* wasn't valid for *param* in the supplied URI.

+**REURI** **UNBALANCED_PARAMS**
+:   The supplied set of parameters isn't even.
+Each parameter name must have a matching value.

 # C API